-Separate Formalised Roles for the Chairman and Chief Executive Officer
+Separate Formalised Roles for the Chairman and Chief Executive Officer (CEO)

-Mr. Stanley Hutter Ryan, an INED of the Company, assumed the position of Board Chairman after the retirement of Mr. David Muir Turnbull at the conclusion of the 2023 AGM in April 2023.
-The Chairman oversees the executive team and meets regularly with the CEO on the operations of the Group.
-The Chairman is responsible for reviewing proposed plans for the Group prior to presentation to the Board.
-His review focuses on the long-term strategic matters such as capital structure and fleet growth as well as the more immediate operational matters related to the level of debt, cash flow, cash balances, risk assessment, other required capital expenditure as well as shareholder considerations.
+Our Chairman Mr. Stanley Hutter Ryan, an INED of the Company, oversees the executive team and meets regularly with the CEO to discuss the Group's operations.
+The Chairman is responsible for reviewing proposed plans for the Group before they are presented to the Board.
+His review focuses on long-term strategic matters such as capital structure and fleet growth, as well as group operation and strategic financial matters such as effective internal control, risk assessment, levels of debt, cash flow, cash balances, capital expenditure, and accountable to shareholders.

-The CEO carries out the day-to-day management and execution of the Group's activities and strategic initiatives.
-He formulates and proposes Group strategy and policy to the Board.
-He also ensures timely dissemination of appropriate information to the Board members to enable their active contribution to the Group's development.
+The CEO Mr. Martin Fruergaard, an Executive Director of the Company, is responsible for the day-to-day management and execution of the Group's activities and strategic initiatives.
+He formulates and proposes Group strategy and policy to the Board and ensures the timely dissemination of appropriate information to the Board members, enabling their active contribution to the Group's development.